 For 20+ years I've worked in the Corporate World, my last position as the VP of Business Development and Strategy at a software company.
 Although, I thrived on the networking, partnerships, business ventures and opportunities I created, I really wasn’t passionate about software.

-I've always had a love of fashion but being a single mother, working full time, traveling around the world on business, I just didn’t have the time or energy to go to the mall and sift through racks of clothing, going store to store looking for the right work, casual, formal wear.
-I wished there was a website I could go to for all my needs.
+I've always had a love of fashion stores but being a single mother, working full time, traveling around the world on business, I just didn’t have the time or energy to go to the mall and sift through racks of dresses, shirts etc, going store to store looking for the right work, casual, formal wear.
+I wished there was a website I could go to for all my shopping needs.

 When you're a single mother you spend most of your time outside of work driving your kids to soccer, piano, ballet, making lunches, snacks and dinner, reviewing agenda books and finding some time to spend quality time with them before they go to sleep.

 I knew there was a need when many working women, stay at home mother's and mother's who were juggling both had the same challenges.

 My daughter started modeling and immediately walked Toronto Fashion Week her first year.
 She quickly went international and has walked for the likes of Chanel, Louis Vuitton, Armani, Calvin Klein and so many local Toronto/Canadian designers including Christopher Paul Neil, Dicarlo Couture, Unttld, Michael Zoffranieri, Mikael D, Candice Daniela, David Dixon, LaMarque and the list goes on.
 She’s been shown with the designers or walking the runway on ET Canada and Etalk and watching her hit the runway fueled my love of fashion.
 I loved everything on the runway and wished I could afford the price tag.
 I wanted to offer women beautiful affordable clothing that they could mix and match with their high end runway or luxury brands.